 Day 2: Slow boat from Huay Xai to Pak Beng

 After a good night sleep we headed to the pier to buy tickets for the slow boat to Luang Prabang.
-This journey takes two days so remember to buy some food before getting on the boat.
-It takes an entire day to get to Pak Beng and being on a boat always makes me hungry?.

 The boat quickly filled up with other tourists and we departed only an hour late (which is exactly on time in Southeast Asia;-).
 I really enjoyed the journey, the surroundings are beautiful!
 The Mekong River is impressive because of its sheer volume of water and fast-flowing rapids and we passed tiny villages with stilt houses and playing children.